karadalex/tic-tac-toe-python/README.md

     * Medium difficulty: the sum is close to zero
     * Hard: the sum is -3 (computer wins)
 - Test cases

+## Optional
+Check out my other project [tic-tac-toe-angular](https://github.com/karadalex/tic-tac-toe-angular) with similar algorithm, but richer UI, made with Angular 5 (more than 2 hours of coding).